Multi-Structural Games and Number of Quantifiers: Lower Bounds on

 With initial values $g(1) = 1, g(2) \geq 2$ (Lemma \ref{lemma:g_lower_of_2}), $g(3) \geq 4$ (Lemma \ref{lemma:g_lower_of_3}) and $g(4) \geq 10$ (Lemma \ref{lemma:g_underline_of_4}), we establish all remaining lower bounds via a game argument:

 \begin{thm} For $r > 4$,

 \end{thm}

 \begin{proof} Let us establish (\ref{eqn:main_recursion_lower}) first for odd $r$.
-To establish the theorem (for odd $r$) we need to provide a Spoiler-winning strategy for a game with arbitrary linear orders of sizes at least $2g(r-1)+1$ on one side and arbitrary linear orders of sizes at most $2g(r-1)$ on the other side.
+Here we need to provide a Spoiler-winning strategy for a game with arbitrary linear orders of sizes at least $2g(r-1)+1$ on one side and arbitrary linear orders of sizes at most $2g(r-1)$ on the other side.
 For simplicity, we will show the strategy for the game in which we have a single linear order of size at least $2g(r-1)$ + 1 on one side and a single linear order of size at most $2g(r-1)$ on the other side.
 The strategy for the case of multiple linear orders on each side is exactly the same, as we shall see.
-Analogous remarks hold for the even $r$ case.
+Analogous remarks will hold for the even $r$ case.

 We start with the special, though pivotal, case where we have linear orders of size $2g(r-1) + 1$ and $2g(r-1)$, as in Figure \ref{fig:lower_bound_odd_case}.